Statement of Purpose

 a) To establish an internationally recognized academic center at Boston University that will attract talented young investigators for training in the experimental techniques and mathematical theories of systems neuroscience.

 c) To support cutting-edge research.
 The primary research goal of the center is to examine how systems of interacting neurons mediate behavioral function.
 This includes investigating the brain systems underlying functions such as perception and attention, learning and memory, speech and hearing, decision-making, movement, and planning.
-The center will support research including the study of population function within individual regions, as well as systems of interacting regions, spanning from recordings of single neurons within individual brain regions to functional imaging of large-scale activity within interacting brain regions.
+The center supports research including the study of population function within individual regions, as well as systems of interacting regions, spanning from recordings of single neurons within individual brain regions to functional imaging of large-scale activity within interacting brain regions.
 Understanding brain systems is also relevant to furthering our understanding of the etiologies of neurological and psychiatric diseases and impairments.

 f) To develop new computational models that account for current experimental data and generate predictions to guide new experiments.
-The center will build upon current strengths at Boston University in the development of theoretical and computational models as well as statistical techniques for data analysis to foster collaborations between experimentalists in departments such as Biology, Psychological & Brain Sciences, and Speech, Language & Hearing Sciences with faculty from Mathematics & Statistics, Biomedical Engineering, Physics, and the Center for Computational Science.
+The center builds upon current strengths at Boston University in the development of theoretical and computational models as well as statistical techniques for data analysis to foster collaborations between experimentalists in departments such as Biology, Psychological & Brain Sciences, and Speech, Language & Hearing Sciences with faculty from Mathematics & Statistics, Biomedical Engineering, Physics, and the Center for Computational Science.